-This year's schedule features some tricky road games against Virginia Tech, Michigan, and Nebraska as well as back-to-back home games against Iowa and Ohio State.
-Of course, there are plenty of other games on the schedule to take care of, some looking to be easier than others.
+As for the Big Ten-only slate (as currently scheduled), there are still plenty of challenging matchups on tap, including road dates with Michigan and Nebraska as well as back-to-back home games against Iowa and Ohio State.
 But which games are the safest bets for the Nittany Lions and where might the possible traps and hurdles on the schedule be as Penn State looks to crack their way into the College Football Playoff picture?

 The idea of Greg Schiano bringing a close to his first season back at Rutgers at home in a statement opportunity against Penn State could be something to watch, but the Nittany Lions are far more equipped and have too deep of a team to be get another scare from the Scarlet Knights.
 This will especially be true if Penn State has any major postseason implications riding on the outcome in the regular-season finale in New Jersey.

 Northwestern had a bumpy ride in 2019 and appears to lack the talent to pull off an upset in Beaver Stadium in late September.
 However, Pat Fitzgerald's Wildcats have a knack for being just pesky enough to make things ugly and closer than the so-called experts may predict.

 7. Nov.
 21 vs. Maryland

 Penn State has flat-out dominated Maryland in recent meetings, but the Terrapins could potentially be a team ready to take some steps forward.
 It may not all be there just yet for the Terps, which should bode well for Penn State in this late-season matchup.

 6. Nov.
 14 vs. Michigan State